maisarah714/Khalas/README.md

  `Features`

 For this project, it may require the user to have the internet in order to access it as it lives on the server.
-Users need register or login first before the able to access the application.They will have a homepage that will offer some options on where this application will bring them.
+Users need register or login first before the able to access the application.There will be a homepage that will offer some options on where this application will bring them.
 The homepage will be different between user because of their role in this application.
-From that page, they can navigate to another page such as the type of education, the details of the tuto, chatroom page and and booking tutorial session if they are the students.
+If they lregister as a student, they can navigate to another page such as level of studies, the details of the tuto, chatroom page and and booking tutorial session.
 For the tuto, they can have a request pages, details, and chatroom pages.

  `Functionalities`

  **Students**
- * Register through this application.
+ * Register and login through this application.
  * Find and read all the details of the tutor.
  * Book the tutorial sessions.
  * Chat with tuto if there any question.
  * See their details.

  **Tuto**
- * Register through this application.
+ * Register and login through this application.
  * Update their tutorial session.
  * Accept or reject tutorial invitation
  * Chat with the other users.